Central Coast Football

 Central Coast Football is a governing body and football (soccer) competition located in the Central Coast region of New South Wales.
 Its administrative headquarters are based at Pluim Park, Lisarow, New South Wales.
-The association consists of a Premier League, a Division 1 and ten all ages competitions which correspond to tiers six to seventeen on the Australian soccer pyramid.
+The association consists of a Premier League, a Division 1 and ten all ages competitions which correspond to tiers five to seventeen on the Australian soccer pyramid.
 Clubs are based all across the Central Coast.

 History

 The Central Coast Soccer Association was formed in 1963 with the first year of top-flight competition in 1965.
 It was later changed to Central Coast Football as the use of the word 'football' replaces 'soccer' in Australia.

 In January 2022, CCF announced that the association was disaffiliating with Football Australia and Football NSW.
 This is due to CCF believing that the FA and FNSW do not value CCF and don't invest in grassroots football on the Central Coast.
 This has led to CCF being essentially banned from Football Australia and Football NSW competitions.

+In March 2022, following months of negotiation, Football Australia announced that CCF would remain as a member of the FIFA affiliated Australian football family.
+This allowed CCF clubs and players to participate in FNSW and FA competitions.

 Teams and structure

+Central Coast Football is responsible for overseeing all men's, women's and junior's competitions.
+Ranging from small sided under 5's competitions to Premier league football and all the way up to over 45's men's football.
+They oversee over 15000 players, along with this they assist with the running of Central Coast Football Referees Branch, manage over 700 competitive fixtures a weekend with around 250 referees.

-Tiers
+Tiers and Leagues

-The Central Coast Premier League sits at the sixth tier of the Australian football league system, Division one sits at the seventh tier, while the ten all age divisions stretch from tiers 8 to 17.
+The Central Coast Premier League sits at the fifth tier of the Australian football league system, Division one sits at the sixth tier, while the ten all age divisions stretch from tiers 7 to 17.